 Pitt knows the importance of good coaching from his own experience as a young player, having entered the academy system relatively late as a 14-year-old at Chelsea.

-"I didn't know anything about the tactical side of the game," he says.
+"I didn't know anything about the tactical side of the game," he said last year.
 "I was just getting the ball and trying to beat everyone to score a goal.

 "[Chelsea youth team coach] Jim Duffy was good for me.
 He was always trying to find the best position for me and encourage me to be positive.
 He had a huge influence on how I played."